strling-lang/research-intelligence/README.md

 ## 7. Research Constraints

 Unlimited potential!
 You can be as creative as you want in proposing new pattern structures.
-However, all proposals must be grounded in real-world research needs documented in `/reports`.
+However, all proposals must be grounded in real-world research needs documented in `/inquiries/*.md` reports.